alexdragnea/spring-cloud-microservices/README.md

 The microservices also needs to use the annotation ```@EnableEurekaClient``` and the eureka server can discovery the services.

+On the Eureka dashboard we are able to see informations about the resources used.

 ![Eureka Service Registry](./developer-guide/images/spring-eureka.png)